matteoferla/DirEvo_tools/readme.md

 * *PedelAA* links to modals in sub table.
 * *Pedel-AA* graphs
 * *QQC* wire reverse
-* *Mutanalyst* is using old JS still.
-Not Ajax and python.
 * *driver* output could be made into a nice table actually.
-* calc for PCR in Pedel not done.
 * *mutatcaller* input penalty values for match. what the hell does this mean? returns mutations.
 * Scheme 19c and 20c in QQC are incomplete!!